prasadpr09/Reinforcement-learning--PickPlace/README.md

 ```
 ## Training on MultiModal Data

-1. We used Behavior Cloning algorithm with increased modality as mentioned below:
+1. We used Behavior Cloning algorithm with increased modality as mentioned below (these were our settings in the JSON file):

 ```
 "low_dim": [